hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 #### End User Access

 To connect to an AKS cluster after it's been created your AD user will need to have been added to the cluster via the `rbac_bindings` input variable.
 You can run the following commands, assuming that you have the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) installed and you are logged in to it.
+By default this will configure `kubectl` to require a device login but this behaviour can be changed to use the Azure CLI by replacing the `--login` argument of `devicelogin` with `azurecli` in the _~/.kube/config_ file.

 ```shell
 az aks install-cli